Design Considerations Of The Puddle Duck Racer

 Easy To Build = Easy Get Friends Build Too

-The generic term for a PDRacer, is a "box boat", meaning that it has a rectangular perimeter.
+The generic term for a PDRacer is a "box boat" because of the rectangular perimeter.
 Of all the hull shapes that people use as boats, the box boat is the easiest one to build because it is literally just a box with a curved bottom.

 Carry Lots of Weight

-A Box boat hull is a scow shape, and scows carry more weight for their size, compared to other boat shapes.
-Easy to understand, because for it's length, it has the most hull area at the beam width, which displaces water, which adds to it's carrying capacity.
-In contrast, if you look at pointy boats, that narrow bow doesn't displace much water but does take up length.
+Compared to other boat shapes, a box boat type hull carries the most weight for it's size.
+Easy to understand why because for it's length, it has the most hull area working to displace water which creates the carrying capacity.
+In contrast if you look at pointy boats that narrow bow doesn't displace much water but does take up length.

 Very Stable

-They are very stable - as in it is very difficult to capsize one.
-So not only does that mean we can use very large sails, it also means beginning sailors will have an easier time sailing them because they feel less tippy.
-And if you are into fishing, you can literally stand up to cast.
+They are very stable, as in it is very difficult to capsize.
+This also comes from the wide hull shape, each side is the full length of the boat and works like a lever arm to keep the boat upright.
+This menas we can use very large sails, it also means beginning sailors will have an easier time sailing them because they feel less tippy.
+If you are into fishing, you can literally stand up to cast.

-Box boats are incredibly forgiving as to how you configure them.
+Box boats are incredibly forgiving as to how you configure them, the long flat sides sort of work like full length keels helping to track.
 It is often said that PDRacers sail much better than they should.
-Many duckers simply take a guess at what "looks right" for size and placement of the components, and those guesses continually WORK just fine.
+For configuring where to put the sails and fins, many duckers simply take a guess at what "looks right" and those guesses continually WORK just fine.

 Fixed Hull Shape, Unlimited Sails

-Most of the other sailboat classes seem to be split into 2 categories:
+Most of the other sailboat classes fit in one of two categories:

 Our class fits in an area between those 2 general types.
 Our racing competition is largely about the skill of the skipper, but also we have the freedom to engineer parts to make our boats go faster.
 Because we all use a common hull shape and our boat is so small, that imposes a natural limit on the overall cost of our boats so our class will always be within the grasp of an amateur garage level competitor.